BrianSidebotham/arm-tutorial-rpi/part-5/readme.md

 A framebuffer is a term that really refers to a block of video memory.
 This video memory is used to display pixels on the screen.
 So we have access to each pixel on the screen and can change it's colour properties.
 The framebuffer should be at least as big as the screen resolution.
-The size of the framebuffer memory block is given by:
+The size of the framebuffer memory block is given by a simple equation:

 ```c
 framebuffer_bytes = pixels_x * pixels_y * bytes_per_pixel